-At October 31, 2018, the Co-operative has commitments that require the following minimum future payments which are not accrued for in the consolidated statement of financial position.
+A commitment is an agreement that is enforceable and legally binding to make a payment in the future for the purchase of goods or services.
+At October 31, 2019, the Co-operative has commitments that require the following minimum future payments which are not accrued for in the consolidated statements of financial position.

 < 1 year 1-5 years > 5 years Total

-Operating leases 7 15 1 23
+Operating leases (Note 20) 9 17 5 31

-Purchase commitments 112 19 - 131
+Purchase commitments 99 29 - 128

 Contractual commitments

-for supply agreements 40 4 - 44
+for supply agreements 27 25 - 52

-Total 159 38 1 198
+Total 135 71 5 211